 Once you have extracted specific orders with your filter, you can edit your orders using the “bulk action” feature.
 In this example, we want to see the funds for all paid orders.

 Step #1: Apply the “Payment status: “paid” filter from the “Filter orders” dropdown.
 All your paid orders will be displayed in the results.

 Step #2: Click the “Order” to edit all your filtered orders at once

 Step #3: Select which action you want to perform from the dropdown

 Use filter search bar

 From the “Orders” page, you can specify a specific search term.
-Let’s say you are searching for a customer named “Mike.”
+Let’s say you are searching for a customer named “Jennifer.”
 After typing in the criteria, all orders matching this condition will now be displayed.

 You can also save your searches, which will be handy for searches performed often.
 Simply type in a query in the filter orders search bar and click on “Save this search” at the top right corner of the screen.

 This will open a pop-up, where you need to enter name of your search.
 Choose “Save as new search” and enter the name of your search and click “Save.”